1. The Moore & Smalley Palace Shield will run the following Cup Competitions:

 If runs per over are equal, the side having lost fewer wickets after 20 overs shall be the winner.

-If still equal, the match shall be a tie and will be replayed.
-Tied matches will be replayed on the opponent's ground.
+If still equal, the match shall be a tie and shall be decided by a bowl out or coin toss and not replayed.

 7b.
 In the Meyler Cup Competition throughout and in the Semi-finals and Finals of the Loxham and Crabtree Cups, where weather intervenes to reduce the number of overs after play has commenced in either the 1st or 2nd innings, Duckworth Lewis on Play Cricket (DL) will be used to calculate revised scores, as laid down in Appendix E. of the main rules.
 The requirement to play at least 20 or 30 overs will still apply unless a result has earlier been reached.